Pevarini

 Pevarini (misspelled peverini in one notable source) is a traditional pepper cookie of Venice, Italy.
 It is traditionally made with molasses, lard, white pepper, and flour.
 Modern recipes for pevarini often use butter as a substitute for lard.
 Spices such as cinnamon, nutmeg, and cloves are common additions to the cookie.

-Etymology

 Pevarini take their name from pevare, which means 'pepper' in the Venetian dialect.
+Cookies spiced with pepper exist in some other cultures, including the pepernoten of the Netherlands and pepparkakor of Sweden.